malkhamis-panw/gaia/doc/documentation.md

 Type: `boolean`

-Instructs the Defenders to provide an iptables trace for the target processing unit.
+Instructs the enforcers to provide an iptables trace for the target processing unit.

 ##### `traceNetworkConnections`

 Type: `boolean`

-Instructs the Defender to send records for all network-initiated connections for the target processing unit.
+Instructs the enforcer to send records for all network-initiated connections for the target processing unit.

 ### RenderedPolicy